-What is Momijigari?
+Autumn in Japan – What is Momijigari?

-The tradition began in the Edo period when royalties started visiting certain areas of Japan to look at the autumn leaves.
-I could see why, because the leaves have changed into its beautiful fall colors – Ginko trees turn brilliant yellow, Maple trees turn vibrant red, and other trees turn various shades of brown while some remained green – it makes for a warm blend of colors that is very pleasing to the eye.
+The tradition began in the Edo period when royalties started visiting certain areas of Japan just for the purpose of enjoying the autumn leaves.
+I could see why, because the leaves have changed into its beautiful fall colors – Ginko trees turn brilliant yellow, Maple trees turn vibrant red, and other trees turn various shades of brown while some remained green.
+It makes for a warm blend of colors that is very pleasing to the eye.

-Holy crap it was beautiful.
-After this trip, I was convinced Japan is the most beautiful country in the world.
+I’m convinced Japan is the most beautiful country in the world.
 They’ve got something for every season – Sakura in the spring, beautiful snowy mountains in Hokkaido (which I’ve yet to visit), amazing diving in Okinawa (still on my bucket list) and Momijigari in the fall.

-The photos below were taken from 26-28 November 2017 while the daily temperature at the time was around 8-10C.
-Had we come a week before, the leaf colors would not have been so vibrant and if we came a week later, most of the red maple leaves would have fallen off.
+The photos below were taken in Kyoto / Osaka from 26-28 November 2017, when the daily temperature at the time had dropped to around 8-10C.
+As it turned out, we really lucked out with our trip and came during peak Momijigari season.
+Had we come a week before, the leaf colors would not have been as vibrant.
+Conversely, if we came a week later, most of the red maple leaves would have fallen off.

-Akame 48 Waterfalls (赤目四十八滝) in Mie
+1. Akame 48 Waterfalls (赤目四十八滝) in Mie

 Akame 48 (pronounced Akame Shijuhachi Taki) is a beautiful waterfall trail about an hour out of Osaka.
-It’s an easy trail following a main river which forms many small and big waterfalls.
+It’s an easy trail following the main river which forms many small and big waterfalls.
 There aren’t exactly 48 waterfalls on the trail, but “48 waterfalls” signifies endless waterfalls in the Japanese language.

 Getting to Akame 48 from Osaka is pretty straightforward – you take an express train to Akameguchi station which should take about an hour and costs 1,100 yen.
 From there, you can take a 10-min ride on the shuttle bus straight to the entrance of the waterfall (Akame no Taki stop).
 The train portion is easy and frequent, but the shuttle bus is very limited!

-Please pay attention to the bus schedule from their official website – if you are visiting in the morning, make sure to get to Akameguchi station before 10:55AM, otherwise, the next bus to the waterfall entrance won’t depart again until 1:15PM and you’d have to walk to the entrance, which is 5km and will take around an hour..
+Please pay attention to the bus schedule from their official website – if you are visiting in the morning, make sure to get to Akameguchi station before 10:55AM, otherwise, the next bus to the waterfall entrance won’t depart again until 1:15 PM and you’d have to walk to the entrance, which is 5km and will take around an hour..
 Make sure you also know the timing of the last bus going back to Akameguchi station, or you’d have to walk back – Kaitlin’s blog details the experience of missing the last bus, and served as a warning when I was planning my trip there (Thanks Kaitlin!!).
 For further information, you can visit the Akame 48 website which is entirely in English.

 The trail itself is only about 3-4km, which should have been able to complete in under an hour one way, but we kept stopping, taking photos and walking at a very leisurely pace.
-We started shortly before noon and didn’t get back until about 3:15PM – we didn’t even do the entire trail!
+We started shortly before noon and didn’t get back until about 3:15 PM – we didn’t even do the entire trail!
 We only got to Amefuri Falls (about 75% of the trail) before we had to turn back due to light rain and fear of missing the last bus back to the station.
 So if you want to do the entire trail, I suggest setting aside 4 hours for taking pictures and walking very slowly.

 And now, please excuse the copious pictures I’m about to post – the walk was truly beautiful.
 I literally took hundreds of photos in the three hours that I was there.
 My google photo album for this place contains 360+ photos!
 So this is just a small subset of my favorite photos.